2021 Kermadec Islands earthquakes: Tsunami

 The main quake led to tsunami warnings being issued around the Pacific, as far away as Peru, but particularly for the North Island of New Zealand.

-Thousands of Kiwis evacuated to higher ground.
-NEMA said the first waves were due to reach New Zealand at around 9.49 am local time, with flooding expected along areas of the East and West Coasts of the North Island, and issued an evacuation order for areas of Northland, Bay of Plenty, Gisborne, and Great Barrier Island.
+Thousands of New Zealanders evacuated to higher ground.
+NEMA said the first waves were due to reach New Zealand at around 9:49 am local time, with flooding expected along areas of the East and West Coasts of the North Island, and issued an evacuation order for areas of Northland, Bay of Plenty, Gisborne, and Great Barrier Island.

 The tsunami land threat was dropped at 1:27 pm NZDT to a "Beach and Marine threat."

 While the tsunami heights were initially predicted to be 1–3 m high, tsunami heights measured by GeoNet ended up being around 0.35–0.40 m at East Cape and around 0.15–0.20 m at Great Barrier Island; 0.64 m waves were reported in Norfolk Island.
 The tsunami heights at Raoul Island from the main earthquake are estimated to have reached 2.4 m, however, exact heights at the island from the main earthquake were not able to be measured because the earthquake destroyed the island's monitoring equipment.
 In Port-Vila, Vanuatu, a few boats were damaged and several people were injured.